-Careermap and the Creative Careers Programme (CCP), a collaboration between the Creative Industries Federation, ScreenSkills and Creative & Cultural Skills, are hosting a live webinar to help you to implement the Gatsby Benchmarks into your Career Strategy.
+Careermap and the Creative Careers Programme (CCP), a collaboration between the Creative Industries Federation, ScreenSkills and Creative & Cultural Skills, have recently hosted a live webinar to help you to implement the Gatsby Benchmarks into your Career Strategy.

-The Creative Careers Webinar will firmly focus on Gatsby Benchmarks 2, 5 and 6.
-They will share insights of the labour market information in the creative industries and explain how you can arrange for young people to have valuable encounters with creative organisations and their
+The Creative Careers Webinar firmly focused on Gatsby Benchmarks 2, 5 and 6.
+They shared insights of the labour market information in the creative industries and explained how you can arrange for young people to have valuable encounters with creative organisations and their

 employers.
-The Creative Careers Webinar will give practical advice on what a career in the creative sector is really like and how you can expose your students to workplace experiences.
+The Creative Careers Webinar gave practical advice on what a career in the creative sector is really like and how you can expose your students to workplace experiences.

 This webinar is aimed at schools and colleges who are looking to utilise the Gatsby Benchmarks in their Careers Strategy so they can provide young people with vital career advice and guidance.
 We want you to fully understand the aspects of a good Careers Strategy so you have the necessary knowledge and skills to put it into practice.